tobinquadros/.vim/README.md

 # Overview:

 My dotfiles got way too bloated to be portable.
-This is just Vim configs, but can be installed on OSX, Linux, and Windows.
-Handy if you jump around alot like me.
+This is Vim configs and plug-ins.
+Handy if you jump around alot.

-## Usage:
+# Usage:

-### On Ubuntu & MacOSX:
+## On MacOSX (Homebrew) & Linux (APT/YUM):

 ```sh
 git clone https://github.com/tobinquadros/Vim $HOME/.vim